 Step Four: Make preparations for upcoming interviews

-Being prepared for an interview is always the best practice, but you’ll need to up your game if you’re thinking of going back to work.
-You’ll surely be asked about your career break so make sure you have some answers ready that reinforce your suitability for the role you’re applying for.
+Best practice is being prepared for an interview.
+But, you will need to up your game if you’re thinking of going back to work.
+You will have questions asked about your career break so make sure you have some answers ready that reinforce your suitability for the role you’re applying for.
 Remember that you took your career break for a reason and that it’s what makes you right for the position in question.

 Step Five: Investigate opportunities in career return programmes